ga-wdi-lessons/express-intro/readme.md

 Writing JavaScript for the server has become very popular because it allows you to write everything in JavaScript.
 The MEAN stack (MongoDB, Express, Angular, Node) is a very popular all-JS tech stack.

-The JavaScript we write to be executed by Node is still JavaScript, but the environment is different.
+The JavaScript we write today is the same JavaScript we've come to know – it's just the environment that's different.
 We've been writing JavaScript to be run by a browser on a client machine.
-Now we will write JavaScript to be run by Node on our server as we had done with Ruby.
+Now we will write JavaScript to be run by Node on a server.

 <details>
   <summary><strong>What is the global object in the browser environment?</strong></summary>